ier1990/bus-whisperer/README.md

 - Identify unknown pins on ECUs or drives
 - Map board pinout behavior, one bit at a time

-Multiply that by 16 — and you have a system ABI wished they had built.
+Multiply that by 16 — and you have a system that can do everything from:

 ---